Qatar Investment Authority plans to raise stake in Credit Suisse - FT | Business

 Qatar Investment Authority plans to raise stake in Credit Suisse - FT

-Credit Suisse declined to comment on the report, while Qatar Investment Authority did not immediately respond to a Reuters request.
+Both Credit Suisse and Qatar Investment Authority declined to comment on the report.
 The report comes after the embattled lender announced last month that it plans to raise 4 billion Swiss francs ($4.01 billion) from investors to fund its restructuring and pad its balance sheet following a string of scandals and losses. ($1 = 0.9980 Swiss francs)

 - Country: